nicholas art gallery naggar (1)

 master of the mountains

-In India, he painted about the Lahaul region, in Himachal; Ladakh; parts of Sikkim; and mountain ranges like Kinner Kailash, Mount Kailash; among others.
+In India, he painted about the Lahaul region, in Himachal; Ladakh; parts of Sikkim; and mountain ranges like Kinner Kailash, and Mount Kailash; among others.
 And most of them can be found hanging on the ground floor of Nicholas Roerich Art Gallery in Naggar.

 nicholas roerich paintings